Heavy Rain Led To Flash Flooding In Raleigh- September 2021

 When Floyd moved away from Florida, the National Hurricane Center issued various warnings and watches for the East Coast of the US.
 Later, the NHC issued a hurricane lookout for the NC coast, which included two different sounds.

-That watch was upgraded to hurricane warning just 6 hours later, and it was dismissed a couple of days later.
+That watch was upgraded to a hurricane warning just 6 hours later, and it was dismissed a couple of days later.
 Local Weather Forecast Offices in Wilmington, Raleigh, Morehead City, NC, and Virginia, Wakefield, issued various flash floods, river, flood, and tornado warnings.

 In short, floods are one of the most dangerous natural disasters for a reason, and they are common in the US.
 They can occur at any time of the year and just about anywhere in NC.
 Furthermore, these are only caused by huge amounts of rain, hurricanes, or in critical cases, dam failures.